What is included in your overnight experience at Camp Baboon?

 • Organised bush craft activities lead by our Camp Baboon hosts

-• A delicious two course dinner prepared by our on-site chef
+• A tasty two course dinner prepared by our on-site chef

 • A unique evening tour through the park to see some of our animals that are most active at night

-• The chance to relax and stargaze on your private decking as the night draws in
+• The chance to relax and stargaze on your private deck as the night draws in

 • Toast some tasty marshmallows over a crackling fire